 Truck drivers today have more technology in their cabs than ever, from GPS navigation systems to dashcams to electronic logging devices and more, to help them more easily perform their jobs.

 Opponents of technology in trucks say the many alerts from these devices can cause driver distraction and fatigue, ultimately rendering the technology not only useless but harmful.
-But Stockton, now vice president of fleet services at Wilson Logistics (CCJ Top 250, No. 100), said that’s not the case, and his company wholeheartedly embraces the newest technologies on the market.
+But Bruce Stockton, chief operating officer at Wilson Logistics (CCJ Top 250, No. 100), said that’s not the case, and his company wholeheartedly embraces the newest technologies on the market.

 “When I started driving a truck … we didn't have any telematics device on a truck that we were receiving messages from home base to tell us where the next load was or where it picked up,” Stockton said.
 “People talk about technology on a truck and all the distractions; well, I remember driving a truck and having my notepad of my turn-by-turn directions that I had written down from what somebody had told me over the phone, and that alone was a distraction to look down at a piece of paper that I had scribbled down where my next turn was more so than a handheld device or a computer screen on the dash.”